NewViewDev/320-TimeSeries-Visualization/client/README.md

     - SelectingScenarioNew
         - When the component is mounted, it gets a list of scenarios from the server
         - Currently SelectingScenarioNew.js has a custom dropdown component inside the file for ease of editing it to function with the SelectingScenarioNew Component, it can be moved out of the file later.
+        - Currently this component also handles the node dropdown, but this entire component should probably be split into multiple smaller components
     - TimeTesting
         - Currently not in use, but may be needed later
         - Takes in a user inputted time, and outputs that time in UTC-0
+    - GraphFolder - Contains the implmentation for the graphs needed for usecase #1 -HistogramTest - Implements the Histogram from use case 1 -ScatterLMP - Implements the Scatter plot from use case 1

 Pages Folder - Contains React Components that makes up the Pages of the website
     - Anaylsis